juakob/spreadSheet-haxe/README.md

 To inline the values use <haxedef name="INLINE_VARIABLES"/> in your project, when the values are inline you can't update them.
 The inline values are taken from your local file.

+#considerations
-For the moment all variables names must be haxe compatible names(no spaces,etc), and all the values are cast as floats
+For the moment all variables names must be haxe compatible names(no spaces,etc), and all the values are cast as floats.
+You can only use two colums the first one is for the variables names and the second one for the values